• Free shipping on all orders

 What Time Should You Feed Your Frogs?

-In the wild, these African dwarf frogs are actually nocturnal, which means that they come out to eat at night.
+In the wild, these African dwarf frogs are nocturnal, which means that they come out to eat at night.
 Simply put, there’s less of a chance that they will get eaten during the night, as there are fewer predators about.
 Therefore, if you want to simulate their natural environment as closely as possible, feeding them at night is what you want to do.

 A problem with feeding them at night is that you won’t be able to easily see how much they eat and you won’t be able to see uneaten food in the tank.
 Therefore, until you get the hang of it, you should probably still do daytime feeding.
-Quite honestly, as long as you maintain a regular feeding schedule, it really does not matter what time of day you feed your African dwarf frogs, as long as it is consistent.
+Quite honestly, as long as you maintain a regular feeding schedule, it does not matter what time of day you feed your African dwarf frogs, as long as it is consistent.

-It is best to feed them in the morning or evening, but really any time throughout the day is fine.
+It is best to feed them in the morning or evening, but any time throughout the day is fine.
 Just don’t feed them dinner one day and then breakfast on another.

 two african dwarf frogs